About Bill

 How to Interview an Immortal (I liked the movie How to Train Your Dragon)

-The last steps were a final self-edit, format for publishing, developing a website, and uploading to Amazon.
+The last steps were a final self-edit, formatting for publishing, developing a website, and uploading it to Amazon.
+And the rest?
+I live in San Diego and am happily married with a wonderful daughter.

 Bill Conrad.